intheclouds-blog/health-check-lambda/README.md

 # health-check-lambda

-AWS Lambda function that Performs health checks of a configurable set of HTTP endpoints.
+AWS Lambda function that performs health checks of a configurable set of HTTP endpoints.

 ### Features